-As outlined in this Handbook before, the rent is due on the 1st and late if not received by the 3rd of the month.
-Once 5:00 PM on the 3rd of the month passes, we begin preparing Notices to Pay or Quit.
+As outlined in this Handbook earlier, the rent is due on the 1st and late fees are applied if not received by the 8th of the month.
+Once 5:00 PM on the 8th of the month passes, we begin preparing Notices to Pay or Quit.
 Obviously, we served the notice before we received payment.
 PMI serves Notices based on state landlord/tenant law requirements and their obligations to the owner of the property.